 We all want what’s best for our children.
 We help you figure out what that means for yours.

-Notable specialties include:
+Notable specialties of child & adolescent therapy include:

 - Early detection of autism spectrum and neurodevelopmental disorders, including learning disorders and ADD/ADHD, through comprehensive testing and evaluation